Asbestos: Serpentine group

-Chrysotile has been used more than any other type, and was the type most commonly used in the United States.
+Chrysotile has been used more than any other type and was the type most commonly used in the United States.
 According to the US Environmental Protection Agency (EPA) Asbestos Building Inspectors Manual, chrysotile accounts for about 95% of the asbestos found in buildings in America.

 Chrysotile is more flexible than amphibole asbestos and can be spun and woven into fabric.
-The most common use was corrugated asbestos cement roofing primarily for outbuildings, warehouses, and garages.
+The most common use was corrugated asbestos cement roofing, primarily for outbuildings, warehouses, and garages.
 It may also be found in sheets or panels used for ceilings and sometimes for walls and floors.
 Chrysotile has been a component in joint compound and some plasters.
-Numerous other items have been made containing chrysotile including brake linings, fire barriers in fuseboxes, pipe insulation, floor tiles, residential shingles, and gaskets for high-temperature equipment.
+Numerous other items have been made containing chrysotile, including brake linings, fire barriers in fuse boxes, pipe insulation, floor tiles, residential shingles, and gaskets for high-temperature equipment.

 Chrysotile is often present in a wide variety of products and materials, including: